subsquid/docs/docs/deployments-two-release-notes.md

 3. Try breaking all the new features!

-**Where can I learn more about these updates?**
+#### Where can I learn more about these updates?

-To read about the indepth details of the changes please head [here](/deployments-two-changelog)
+To read about the indepth details of the changes please head [here](/deployments-two-changelog).

 We'd love to hear your feedback on these changes.
 Tag us on twitter [@helloSQD](https://x.com/helloSQD) or come talk to us in [Telegram](https://t.me/HydraDevs).